-Following our best practise Wash Basics advice will help prevent stains.
+Following our best practice, Wash Basics advice will help prevent stains.

 If you are getting stains on your nappies, check that you’re doing the following.